Virtual visit appointments available 7 days a week from 9:00am to 11:00pm. Learn More

 Projects and Program Requirements

 Residents will be expected to complete the following projects during their residency.
 Additional projects may be assigned over the course of the two-year residency.

 PGY1 Research Project or Quality Improvement Project and PGY2 Formal Master’s Thesis Project

 - Work with a mentor on interdisciplinary research project with the goal of publication by the end of your residency year

 - Submit a formal manuscript for publication

-- Six formal presentations (examples: continuing education, pharmacotherapy rounds, other institutional based presentations)
+- Formal presentations (examples: pharmacotherapy rounds, platform presentations, and other institutional based presentations)

 - Two journal clubs